hwawrzacz/AWSRekognitionDemo/README.md

 1. Log in into your [AWS account panel](https://www.awseducate.com/student)
 2. Go to _My Classrooms_ tab
 3. In the list of courses click the button _Go to classroom_
+4. Click the _Account details_ button
+5. Click _Show_ button
+6. Paste your keys in **aws-rekognition.js** file, save and restart server

 ___